freemjstudio/freemjstudio/README.md

 ### Hallo! 👋 :smile_cat:

-I like swift/iOS and python , currently :heart: to play and make VR games.
+I like swift/iOS and python , currently fell in :heart: to play and make VR games.

 ### ALSO, planning about VR game project for free times!
  So if you have interest, please feel free to contact me xx